alric05/openai-cua-sample-app/README.md

 compare the behaviour of multiple agents running in parallel or to perform custom analysis of agent activity.

+The helper function `analytics.build_structured_table()` converts a log file into a structured CSV table.
+Screenshots are extracted to image files and the table captures the agent, prompt and step identifiers along with action details such as click coordinates or typed text.

 > [!NOTE]
 > The first time you run this, if you haven't used Playwright before, you will be prompted to install dependencies.
 Execute the command suggested, which will depend on your OS.